fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 a unified solution for short-lived cryptographic material.
 They can be split into the following categories:

-- *Authentication*: Secure authentication with external systems, be it from a cloud provider or a vendor-neutral infrastructure components such as free open-source projects.
+- *Identification*: Secure identification with external systems, such as cloud providers or vendor-neutral infrastructure components such as free open-source projects.
 - *Private Communication*: Secure communication among the Flux controllers, and between Flux controllers and external systems.
 - *Centralized Management*: Integration with central infrastructure that